What to record in a distribution agreement

 • The distrubutor keeps a minimum inventory.

-• An overview of planned marketing activities, such as participating in a trade fair or a minimum number of sales consultations that a distributor is required to conduct.
+• An overview of planned marketing activities, such as taking part in a trade fair or a minimum number of sales visits that a distributor must make.

 • The distributor provides local service and warranties for products.